-Payments* of 10000 AMD should be made via bank transfer․ The details will be sent out to accepted participants.
+Registration fee of 10000 AMD should be made via bank transfer.
+The details will be sent out to accepted participants.

 Institute of Molecular Biology, 7 Ezras Hasratyan Street (Kanaker-Zeytun), Yerevan, Armenia

-IMB is located in Kanaker-Zeytun district, 200m to the left of the Mikaelyan institute of surgery.
+IMB is located in Kanaker-Zeytun district, 200m to the left of the Mikaelyan Institute of Surgery.
 Please note, the street name is Ezras Hasratyan street, not to mix it with Grigor Hasratyan street which is located on the other side of the city.
 Microbuses number 99 and 33 pass right in front of the building.